nathanrydel/100-days-of-code/log.md

 ### Day 9: May 4, 2022

 **Today's Progress**: Figured out how to host screenshots of portfolio elements on a site to use as a CDN.
 Completed work on portfolio and published to home domain.
-Cleaned up single portfolio item links
+Cleaned up single portfolio item screenshots and added to site.
+Deployed site.

-**Thoughts**:
+**Thoughts**: Finished products are never truly finished.
+After pushing and merging the updates to the main branch for deploy I envitably found bugs and errors in my site almost immediately.
+Spent some time figuring our the issues and PR process in Github.

 **Link(s) to work**: